Clean Heat Incentive Program

 • Reduce dependence on and exposure to fossil fuels and carbon monoxide, and reduce the risk of fuel spills and contamination

-• Improve and upgrade home heating while lowerering home heating costs
+• Improve and upgrade home heating while lowering home heating costs

-• Help finance the purchase and installation costs of adding an air source heat pump to your home
+• Help finance the purchase and installation costs of an air source heat pump for your home

 • Allow you to apply for True North Federal Credit Union’s low interest heat pump loan in order to cover remaining project expenses